CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 | Hypothesis | The different landcovers on such a relative short transect are due to either a steep temperature gradient, or a steep precipitation gradient, either can be induced by the topographic barrier |

->TIP: If you are looking for data, or data types, you could use the search bar above to find datasets and even examples of code to import/plot/...
+> TIP: If you are looking for data, or data types, you could use the search bar on the top of GEE to find datasets and even examples of code to import or plot these datasets!

+***

+### Step 3.3: Drawing the transect

-> step 1: make a new Script in Earth engine, and give it an appropriate name (e.g. transects): the first time you make a script you'll be asked to enter your username and repository name
+Let's see if we can draw a nice transect.
+First make a new Script in Google Earth engine, and give it an appropriate name: *Prac1_Gradient_Analysis*.
+The first time you make a script you'll be asked to enter your username and repository name.

 <video style="width:100%" controls>